 Are R&D Tax Credits Available in Rhode Island?

 The state of Rhode Island provides the Research and Development (R&D) Tax Credit which allows a taxpayer to claim credits for both research and development property and qualified research expenses.
+Only C corporations may be eligible for the Rhode Island research credit.
 Here is a summary of the credits:

 Research Credit – Research and Development Property